njsmithfm/njsmithfm/README.md

-### Hello, I'm NJ!
-### Information Designer and Data Journalist
+### Hello!
+I'm NJ, and Information Designer and Data Journalist

 [Portfolio](https://njsmithfm.github.io) | [LinkedIn](https://www.linkedin.com/in/njsmithfm/)

-Hello!
-I'm NJ, an data visualization developer with a background in editorial design and cooperative business.
+I practice data visualization and web development, and have a background in editorial design and cooperative business.

 ### Some Projects and Publications